 - visit the repository of AMPHTML project.

-AMP emails through SendPulse
+AMP emails with SendPulse

 At the initial stage, SendPulse will allow you to add a premade AMP part to your email in the process of your creating the campaign.
-We will also update SendPulse API to enable our users to send AMP emails through our service.
+We will also update the SendPulse API to enable our users to send AMP emails through our service.